rokgm/Chess-App/README.md

 ## Build
 - Run CMake configure: `cmake --preset Release/Debug`.
 - Run build: `cmake --build --preset Release/Debug`.
 Optionally add `--parallel 10` for parallel build; change number to desired number of jobs.
-- Or use VS Code CMake extensions.
+- Or additionally use VS Code CMake extensions.
 Setup so the preset is used.

 This applies to all build configurations (Debug, Release).
 - Warnings are treated as errors.